Frequently Asked Questions

 How do I get a copy of a fire or emergency medical service report?

-A fire report can be obtained at the Fire Administration Office located at 201 N. Ector Bldg D.
+Come to the Fire Administration Office located at 201 N. Ector Bldg D.to obtain a copy of a fire report.

-How may I get a tour of a Fire Station?
+Can I take a tour of a Fire Station?

 Why is it necessary for Fire Fighters to break windows and cut holes in a roof?

 As a fire burns, it moves upward and outward.
-Breaking the windows and/or cutting holes in the roof (called ventilation) stops the damaging outward movement and enables firefighters to fight the fire more efficiently, actually resulting in less damage to the structure and its contents.
+Breaking the windows and/or cutting holes in the roof (called ventilation) stops the damaging outward movement and enables firefighters to fight the fire more efficiently and safely.

 Why does a fire truck respond with the ambulance?